vonderchild/digital-forensics-lab/Lab 3/README.md

 With `steghide` tool, we can hide and extract messages out of JPEG files.

-> 💡 Another tool to add to your digital forensics toolkit is `exiftool`, which can be useful in extracting metadata from files such as an image or an audio file, which includes information such as the creation and modification dates, author, and location of where an image was capture (longitude and latitude).
+> 💡 Another tool to add to your digital forensics toolkit is `exiftool`, which can be useful in extracting metadata from files such as an image or an audio file, which includes information such as the creation and modification dates, author, and location of where an image was captured (latitude and longitude).

 # Audio Steganography